Szczecin paprikash

 Szczecin paprikash (Polish: Paprykarz szczeciński), also known as Polish paprikash, is a Polish canned fish spread made from ground fish, rice, tomato paste and vegetable oil, seasoned with onion, salt and spices.
 It has the form of a reddish-brown paste with visible rice grains.
 The recipe, inspired by a West African dish sampled by Polish fishermen, was developed in the 1960s at a state-owned far-sea fishing and fish processing company based in the port city of Szczecin, in northwestern Poland.
-It is a popular snack, especially with students, and remains a symbol of Szczecin's local identity.

 Etymology

 The term paprykarz szczeciński is Polish.
 The word paprykarz refers to a spicy stew seasoned with paprika or powdered chili pepper.
 It derives from Hungarian paprikás, which denotes a dish of meat (beef, veal, pork or chicken) stewed with onions, paprika and sour cream, known outside of Hungary as a variant of goulash.
 The adjective szczeciński denotes anything coming from or related to Szczecin, a port city in West Pomerania, northwestern Poland.